PuruVJ/summit-talk-fall2022/slides.md

 layout: quote
 ---

 # React's ecosystem is big.
-Svelte's is not.
+Svelte is not.

 <!--

-Now, I know what many of you are gonna disagree with that.
+Now, I know that many of you are gonna disagree with that.
 And I don't wanna get eggs thrown at me, so I will explain this point, and try to convince you well.
 But before that, lemme introduce myself.
 -->

 ---